Feature #1597

 , now specifying extension names).

-#29 Updated by Knödlseder Jürgen almost 9 years ago
+#29 Updated by Knödlseder Jürgen about 9 years ago

 Mayer Michael wrote: